A sequential growth dynamics for a directed acyclic dyadic graph: Elementary evolution operators

 \section{Elementary evolution operators}

 Consider a finite sequential growth.
-The result of this growth is a finite graph $\mathcal{G}_N$ that includes $N$ vertexes.
+The result of this growth is a finite x-graph $\mathcal{G}_N$ that includes $N$ vertices.
 Let $n$ be the number of outgoing or incoming external edges in $\mathcal{G}_N$.
-We can consider $\mathcal{G}_N$ as the result of $N$ steps of sequential growth from the empty graph.
+We can consider $\mathcal{G}_N$ as the result of $N$ steps of sequential growth from the empty x-graph.

 Define modified matrixes $\mathbf{A}$ of amplitudes with the same size $n$.
 Let the matrix $\mathbf{a}(S)$ of amplitudes have a size $n(S)\leq n$ in the step number $S< N$.
 By definition, put $A_{i \alpha}(S)= a_{i \alpha}(S)$ if $i\leq n(S)$ and $\alpha \leq n(S)$, other diagonal elements of $\mathbf{A}(S)$ are equal to 1, other off-diagonal elements of $\mathbf{A}(S)$ are equal to 0.
 We have